When should I hire an attorney after a car accident? If you are asking this question, you are not alone. Thousands of people ask it every month.

 In order to know when to file a lawsuit, you must know the value of your case.
 Otherwise you may file suit and receive the same offer as you received pre-suit or an offer that did not justify the time and expense of a lawsuit.
 Sometimes an insurance company will decrease its offer in litigation.

 Below are just some past cases where I was offered nothing (zero) even after our client finished his/her medical treatment.

 I represented a client who slipped and fell at a supermarket in Miami, Florida.
 Following the fall, he received 2 skin grafts on his Achilles tendon, and treatment for other injuries.
 The supermarket denied liability and offered nothing.
-We sued the supermarket and settled during hotly contested litigation.
-We have also settled cases against Publix and another supermarket chains.

 A car being driven by an US Customs employee struck our client while he was a pedestrian who was visiting from another country.
 The US did not respond within the six (6) months that they have to admit or deny a claim under the Federal Tort Claims Act (FTCA).

 Therefore, we sued.
 The case against US Customs settled for $125,000.
 If my client did not decide to get an attorney after this car accident, he would not have been able to sue.